 What are the prerequisites for applying to the 2-year program?

 1. There are three science courses: Human Anatomy1, Physiology 1, Microbiology 1 (or their equivalents) You can earn only one "C" in the three courses.
 You can only repeat one time if you withdraw or fail one course.
-In addition you must complete four general education courses; English 1A, Sociology 1, Psychology 1 and Communications 1, or 10.
+In addition you must complete four fixed education courses; English 1A, Sociology 1, Psychology 1 and Communications 1, or 10.

 2. All pre-requisites must be completed by December 31st.
 If you are enrolled in any pre-requisite in Fall you may submit an application in January after Fall grades have been posted.